- Unregulated open-source software is going to have a significant impact on current political, economic, and social systems.

-So, it’s now considered necessary to bringing AI under regulations, which may encourage the further development of AI, and meanwhile, manage associated risks with open-source AI software technology such as publicly available datasets, prebuilt algorithms, and ready-to-use interfaces for commercial and non-commercial use under various open-source licenses.
+So, it’s now considered necessary to bring AI under regulations, which may encourage the further development of AI, and meanwhile, manage associated risks with open-source AI software technology such as publicly available datasets, prebuilt algorithms, and ready-to-use interfaces for commercial and non-commercial use under various open-source licenses.

-Why AI, open-source software needs regulations?
+Why does AI, open-source software needs regulations?

 But, not for the first time have there been calls for open-source regulation.
 The software vulnerability known as Log4Shell, discovered in late 2021, focused the minds of enterprises and Governments on how best to manage open-source software.
 This was followed by calls for government intervention.

 In May 2021, the US had already called out the need for a Bill of Materials through the Ordinance on Security of Software.
 The Bill of Materials approach sets out the code incorporated when open source is used.

 It’s obvious that, like any powerful force, AI also requires rules and regulations for its development and use to prevent unnecessary harm through open-source vulnerabilities, basically security risks in open-source software.
 Weak or vulnerable code of open-source software allows attackers to conduct malicious attacks or perform unintended actions that are not authorized, sometimes, leading to cyberattacks like denial of service (DoS).

 Besides the security risks, using open-source software may also have intellectual property issues, lack of warranty, operational insufficiencies, and poor developer practices.